 Employees have the right to use these review procedures free from threats or acts of retaliation, interference, coercion, restraint, discrimination or reprisal.
 Employees may not be retaliated against for participating in a review as the employee requesting the review, a witness, a support person, or as a Review Board member.
 The Review Board has no power to reverse an administrator’s decision, but can only recommend a reassessment of that decision if the Committee finds that the decision was reached improperly or unfairly.

-The EPA Non-Faculty Review Procedures may be used for the review and attempted resolution of the following:
+The EHRA Non-Faculty Review Procedures may be used for the review and attempted resolution of the following:

 1.Complaints alleging discrimination on the basis of age, sex, race, color, national origin, religion, disability, creed, honorable service in the armed services of the United States, or sexual orientation.

 2. Complaints alleging violations of the First Amendment of the U.S. Constitution in matters resulting in serious sanctions, except to the extent of limitations on political activity established by Article 5 of the N.C.G.S.
 Chapter 126 and by the Board of Governors’ policy in this regard and as it may be revised from time to time.